-Three years after everything went black and The Sopranos ended, HBO got back into bed with New Jersey gangsters, this time gangsters down the Garden State Parkway in bustling Atlantic City.
-Boardwalk Empire, which premiered on September 19, 2010, was linked to The Sopranos from the jump, due in no small part to being created by Terrence Winter, a Sopranos’ alum, and never really managed to escape it’s predecessor’s shadow.
-On top of that, the show also suffered from being uneven, occasionally painstakingly slow and too broad for it’s own good, quickly taking the action out of Atlantic City to New York City and Chicago, as it also tried to tell the stories of well known gangsters before they were well known.
+Three years after everything went black and The Sopranos ended, HBO got back into bed with New Jersey gangsters, although this time the gangsters were down the Garden State Parkway in bustling Atlantic City.
+Yet differences in geography aside, Boardwalk Empire, which premiered on September 19, 2010, was linked to The Sopranos from the jump.
+This was due in no small part to the show being created by Terrence Winter, a Sopranos’ alum.
+And unfortunately, although not totally surprisingly, Boardwalk Empire never really managed to escape its predecessor’s shadow.
+On top of that, the show also suffered from being uneven, occasionally painstakingly slow, and too broad for its own good, quickly taking the action out of Atlantic City to New York City and Chicago, as it also tried to tell the stories of well-known gangsters before they were well known.

-Boardwalk Empire certainly had it’s moments, but it was never the show audiences hoped it would be.
-And the show audiences hoped it would be was The Sopranos, but in the 1920’s.
-But also not The Sopranos, because nothing would ever be The Sopranos.
+Boardwalk Empire certainly had its moments, but it was never the show audiences hoped it would be, i.e. The Sopranos but in the 1920s but also not The Sopranos because nothing would ever be The Sopranos.
 It’s in that gray area in between that lies the reason why Boardwalk Empire was doomed from the start.
-Perhaps it would have been better on a different network, instead of airing on the same network that was home to The Sopranos?
-Perhaps more time needed to pass before it premiered, giving audiences more time removed from The Sopranos ending?
-Perhaps it would have been better if it just stayed in Atlantic City, instead of venturing off to New York and Chicago?
+Perhaps it would have been better on a different network, instead of airing on the same network that was home to The Sopranos.
+Perhaps more time needed to pass before it premiered, giving audiences more time removed from The Sopranos ending.
+Perhaps it would have been better if it just stayed in Atlantic City, instead of venturing off to New York and Chicago.

-Or perhaps it should have just taken away one of the most important traits that made The Sopranos so good and that could have helped?
+Or perhaps it should have just taken away one of the most important traits that made The Sopranos so good and that could have helped at least a little?

 One of the lasting legacies of The Sopranos, of which there are many, is the show’s theme song and how well it worked with the opening credits.

 The visuals and music work seamlessly together, with both alluding to a certain rawness and level of grit that was woven within the fabric of The Sopranos.
-While the visuals firmly drop you into the world of Tony Soprano, the song, “Woke Up This Morning” by Alabama 3, add hints of menace, danger and machinations of nefarious dirty work, all of which were also part of Tony’s world.
-And of course there are traces of the show’s themes within the song’s lyrics, whether it’s “being born under a bad sign” or the general feeling of things having changed and being helpless to do anything about it.
+While the visuals firmly drop you into the world of Tony Soprano, the song, “Woke Up This Morning” by Alabama 3, adds hints of menace, danger, and machinations of nefarious dirty work, all of which were also part of Tony’s world.
+And of course, there are traces of the show’s themes within the song’s lyrics, whether it’s “being born under a bad sign” or the general feeling of things having changed and we are helpless to do anything about it.

 In ranking theme songs, “Woke Up This Morning” will always be near the top.